Cross River Governor: No mask, no movement in Cross River

 “The Cross River State garment factory has been mandated to produce face masks to be freely distributed to citizens and residents alike to meet with the demand.

-“Those who for one reason or the other are unable to get masks from government before the new restrictions kick in, are advised to purchase theirs from shops selling the item.”
+“Those who for one reason or the other are unable to get masks from the government before the new restrictions kick in, are advised to purchase theirs from shops selling the item.”

 Ayade also stressed that all public gatherings remain banned and all markets closed except food markets.